shlomif/shlomif-public-notes/README.md

 The public notes of [Shlomi Fish](http://www.shlomifish.org/).

-Licence is All Rights Reserved and somewhat personal/private.
+Licence is CC-by-nc-sa and somewhat personal/private.